Fire roasted tomatoes add smoky flavor to anything you make with them. Make this easy recipe; it’s the perfect replacement for canned tomatoes!

 Using a grill is the quickest way to make them; they roast to perfection on a grill in about 10 minutes.

 If you need to use an oven, it will take about 40 minutes for them to roast.
+I typically add water to the pan to avoid any smoking or do it on the grill.

 When you shop for cans of fire roasted tomatoes, you’ll notice that they are usually available as Italian or Mexican-style.
 All that entails is adding seasonings to the tomatoes before roasting.